ambroiseodt/itl/apps/memory/README.md

 # In-Tool Learning - Controlled Experiments

-This part of the codebase aims to study in-tool learning of large language models in a controlled setting.
+This part of the codebase aims to study in-tool learning with large language models in a controlled setting from a memory and generalization perspective.
-The code can be used to reproduce the Section 5 of [*Provable Benefits of In-Tool Learning for Large Language Models*]().

-- In-Tool Learning: Learning to use a tool (e.g., a calculator or a request to a database) to answer the problem,
-- In-Weight Learning: Memorizing the solution to the prolem within the model's weights.

 ## Installation
 To reproduce our experiments and figures, the ```llm``` and ```visu``` optional dependencies need to be installed with: